 In this video, I wanted to go through a little tweak that you can do with the stability ball in order to get more out of your mid back stretch.
-If you sit a lot, you tend to be really tight in the mid back, and that will lead to unnecessary stress on your back, shoulders, and neck.
+If you sit a lot, you tend to be really tight in the mid back, and this will lead to unnecessary stress on your back, shoulders, and neck.
 One area of tension can cause compensation in other areas of you body, so keeping your entire body mobile is essential.

 CLICK HERE to watch the Youtube video.